aws-samples/amazon-dynamodb-labs/content/design-patterns/ex2scan/Step1.en.md

 Total bytessent 6054250 in 24.5398740768 seconds
 ```

 Make a note of the time it took for the scan to complete.
-With this exercise's dataset, a paralle scan will complete faster than the sequential scan.
+With this exercise's dataset, a parallel scan will complete faster than the sequential scan.